Aalto5G/CustomerEdgeSwitching/README.md

 # apt-get install python3-aiohttp python3-yaml python3-dnspython
 ```

 The following python dependencies are required:

 ```
 $ pip3 install --upgrade pip setuptools
-$ pip3 install --upgrade ipython dnspython aiohttp scapy-python3 pyyaml NetfilterQueue ryu python-iptables pyroute2 --user
+$ pip3 install --upgrade ipython dnspython aiohttp scapy pyyaml NetfilterQueue ryu python-iptables pyroute2 --user
 ```

 ## How to run CES firewall

-The configuration file has been discontinued.
-Now all parameters are passed as arguments to the program, i.e.:
+The CES code is executed by passing a set of network-related parameters to the program (as arguments).
+Whereas, the CETP-related parameters are read from a configuration file, specified against 'cetp-config' parameter in the startup script.
+In addition, the host-related and network-related communication policies can be loaded from a Security Policy Management (SPM) system.

+In summary, the CES boot-up script appears as below (for a 'gwa' node in our test setup):

 ```
 Run as: